digitranslab/jumpstart/docs/versioned_docs/version-2.17.0/app-builder/query-panel.md

 ### Transformation

 Transformations can be enabled on queries to transform the query results.
-ToolJet allows you to transform the query results using two programming languages JavaScript & Python.
+JumpStart allows you to transform the query results using two programming languages JavaScript & Python.
 Check the detailed documentation on **[Transformations](/docs/tutorial/transformations)**.

 <div style={{textAlign: 'center'}}>